-On 1 January 2024, the group had commercial relationships with over 250 suppliers.
+As of 31 December 2024, the group had commercial relationships with over 200 suppliers.
 Of these, it has chosen to enter into a dialogue with all direct suppliers from whom it has purchased goods and services for more than NOK 1 million.
-In the reporting year, that involves following up with 2 direct suppliers located in the following countries/geographical areas: GEOGRAPHICAL AREA NUMBER OF SUPPLIERS